DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/travis.md

 3. Add a `.travis.yml` configuration file to the root of your project.
 This file contains parameters and commands that instruct Travis CI how to execute your builds.
 For more information, see [Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build).

-     For Node.js projects that require Firefox and Chrome installed, the `.travis.yml` file can have the following content:
+     For Node.js projects that require Firefox and Chrome, the `.travis.yml` file should have the following content:

      ```yaml
      language: node_js